aridjayarecipes/cutesrecipes.web.app/content/post/1744-recipe-of-perfect-blueberry-muffin-overnight-oats.md

 - "1 tsp. vanilla extract"
 - " Zest of 1 lemon"
 recipeinstructions:
 - "Place the blueberries into a large bowl and roughly mash them with a fork.
 Then stir in the milk and yogurt.
-Once that's fairly well combined, add in the rest of the ingredients and stir it all together."
+Once that&#39;s fairly well combined, add in the rest of the ingredients and stir it all together."
 - "Divide the mixture evenly into two airtight containers, such as pint sized mason jars.
 Place the lids on and store them in the fridge overnight (or for at least 5 hours)."
-- "That's it!
+- "That&#39;s it!
 You can add whatever toppings sound good once you go to eat it.
-It'll be thick, so if you'd like it thinner, go ahead and add a splash more of milk to it.
+It&#39;ll be thick, so if you&#39;d like it thinner, go ahead and add a splash more of milk to it.
 They last 3-4 days in the fridge and are a great, portable breakfast."
 categories:
 - Recipe
 tags: